openhab/openhab-docker/README.md

 and put your scripts into that directory.
 This can be done by either using a volume mount (see the examples above) or creating your own images which inherit from the official ones.

+## Upgrading

+Upgrading OH requires changes to the user mapped in userdata folder.
+The container will perform these steps automatically when it detects that the `userdata/etc/version.properties` is different from the version in `dist/userdata/etc/version.properties` in the Docker image.

+The steps performed are:
+* Create a `userdata/backup` folder if one does not exist.
+* Create a full backup of userdata as a dated tar file saved to `userdata/backup`.
+The `userdata/backup` folder is excluded from this backup.
+* Show update notes and warnings.
+* Execute update pre/post commands.
+* Copy userdata system files from `dist/userdata/etc` to `userdata/etc`.
+* Update KAR files in `addons`.
+* Delete the contents of `userdata/cache` and `userdata/tmp`.

+The steps performed are the same as those performed by running the upgrade script that comes with OH, except the backup is performed differently and the latest openHAB runtime is not downloaded.
+All messages shown during the update are also logged to `userdata/logs/update.log`.

 ## Common problems